Nyumat/The-TikTok-Bot/README.md

 - [x] Complete Documentation
 - [ ] Add captcha bypass in selenium version
 - [x] Create a system for scraping proxies from the [freeproxylist.net](freeproxylist.net) website
-- [ ] Incooperate another bot object, that runs inline with the main bot.
+- [x] Incooperate another bot object, that runs inline with the main bot to store time data.
 - [x] Finish refactoring the old share bot print/input statements.
 - [x] Re-Write some of the methods in the TikTok class to GET the users content.
 - [x] Create a new  timer  class which holds the time_remaining/time_start method(s).